nan-sal/Evony/Guide/SvS/SvS_en.md

 2. **Achieve at least 2.25M points in each SvS to collect the 5th specialization fragment.**
    * 💡 When you cross over to the enemy server, you have a default 5-minute shield.
 During this time, it's not difficult to achieve 2.25M points by hunting level 10-12 monsters.
      * ✨ However, the default 5-minute shield is immediately removed the moment you scout or attack.
 It remains active when hunting monsters, visiting the Ares statue, or visiting the Fire Sprit.
-   * 💡 Complete the 1st to 3rd specializations for the main and assistant defense generals, so that you can attach the 5th specialization, "Field Testing," which boosts total troop attack by +500 x 2 and helps the T1 cavalry flats.
+   * 💡 Complete the 1st to 3rd specializations for the main and assistant defense generals, so that you can attach the 5th specialization, **"Battle-Tested"** which boosts total troop attack by "+500 x 2" and helps the T1 cavalry flats.
    * ✨ Although many subordinates cities are unoccupied, some may have troops.
 You can score points by attacking those with troops.

 3. **Organize Favorites**